duyamin/goixy/README.md

 # Goixy
-An HTTP Proxy Server in Go
+An HTTP/SOCKS5 Proxy in Go

 ## how it works